ranaruchi29/the_archives/kumauni_language/DICT_HN.md

 Aber | Delay/To be late
 Adhyab | Something deformed or not of the right shape A(il) | In the present time, currently
-Alit | Lazy
+Aala/Aali | generally used to ask for someone's return Alit | Lazy
+Alber| this year
 Amus | No moon night,New moon night
 Ankassi | Unspeakable
 Arad | Something that has cooled down